 6. Legal status

-Marijuana and hemp are regulated very differently due to the difference in their levels of THC.
+Marijuana and hemp are regulated very differently in the United States and around the world due to the difference in their levels of THC.
 Marijuana is still treated as a controlled substance, and it is federally illegal under the Controlled Substance Act.
-On the other hand, hemp was prior regulated as an illegal substance under the Controlled Substance Act of 1970.
-It was then removed as an illegal substance under the Agricultural Improvement Act of 2018 which federally legalized hemp and its derivatives that contain less than 0.3% THC
+On the other hand, hemp was previously regulated as an illegal substance under the Controlled Substance Act of 1970.
+It has since been removed as an illegal substance under the Agricultural Improvement Act of 2018 (2018 Farm Bill) which federally legalized hemp and its derivatives that contain less than 0.3% amount THC

 Hemp and marijuana are cultivated differently.
 The growth requirements may differ from each other.
 While marijuana is mainly cultivated for its flowers and hemp is cultivated for industrial purposes.